Localising change points in piecewise polynomials of general degrees: Introduction

 To divert slightly, it is worth mentioning that instead of focusing on estimating the locations of the change points, a complementary problem is to estimate the whole of the underlying piecewise polynomial function itself.
 This is a canonical problem in nonparametric regression and also has a long history.
 The piecewise polynomial function is typically assumed to satisfy certain regularity at the change points.
 The classical settings therein assume that the degrees of the underlying polynomials are taken to be some particular values and the change points, referred to as knots, are at fixed locations, see e.g.~\cite{green1993nonparametric} and \cite{wahba1990spline}.
 More recent regression methods have focussed on fitting piecewise polynomials where the knots are not fixed beforehand and is estimated from the data \citep[e.g.][]{mammen1997locally, tibshirani2014adaptive, shen2020phase, guntuboyina2020adaptive}.

 In this paper, we focus on estimating the locations of the change points accurately, allowing for general and different degrees of polynomials within $f(\cdot)$, diverging number of change points, and different smoothness at different change points.
 This framework, to the best of our knowledge, is the most flexible one in both change point analysis and spline regression analysis areas.
 In the rest of this paper, we first formalise the problem and introduce the algorithm in \Cref{sec-problem-setup}, followed by a list of contributions in \Cref{sec-contributions}.
 The main results are collected in \Cref{sec-main-result}, with more discussions in \Cref{sec-discussion} and the proofs in the Appendices.
+Extensive numerical experiments are presented in \Cref{sec-numeric}.